-The operation of the provisions relating to call-in and urgency shall be monitored annually, and a report submitted to Council by the Democratic Services Manager with proposals for review if necessary.
+The operation of the provisions relating to call-in and urgency shall be monitored annually, and a report submitted to Council by the Head of Democratic Services with proposals for review if necessary.

 16. THE PARTY WHIP

 There is a presumption that a party whip shall not be applied to matters considered by Councillors when engaged in overview and scrutiny.